RobCTs/IoT_Signal_analysis/README.md

 ## Features
-**Generating signal**: Creation of three different signals to randomly pick.
+**Generating signal**: Continuos creation of a signal, by randomly picking one of three different signals.
-**Sampling and analyzing**: Fast Fourier Transform (FFT) analysis of a signal.
+**Sampling and analyzing**: Sampling and Fast Fourier Transform (FFT) analysis of the signal.
-**Network**: //NOT yet fully functional.// Wi-Fi connectivity and MQTT protocol for data transmission.
+**Network**: Wi-Fi connectivity and MQTT client initialization for data transmission.
-**Security**: //NOT yet implemented.// Encryption for data storage and retrival.
+**Transmitting**: Data transmisssion to a MQTT borker through safe protocols.
-**Transmitting**: //NOT yet implemented.// Efficient power usage management.
+**Monitoritng**: //NOT yet fully functional.// Efficient power/memory/latency management.